 The innovation brought by Nero to Roman architecture wasn’t one of simple innovation in individual arts and crafts or indeed a simple result of financing the best artists: it did actually result in a uniquely expressive marriage of the various crafts as elements of architecture so that the experience of an individual when entering such spaces would be greatly impacted.
 Beyond the sheer sense of size (10m high ceilings in many rooms) there is a symphonic play on the sense of space as the result of physical envelope essential to the basic engineering needs coupled with more complex plasticity of such space (for example false ceilings), light (water falls, windows and translucent marbles), colour and pattern (the 3rd and 4th style frescos, stuccos and mosaics).

 The commemorative column, holding up a statue was not a Roman invention but the Romans did go a step further with the columns of Trajan and Antoninus.
+It could be said that these Roman monumental columns were transformational in every way.
 There is no precedent to the idea of binding the column with a narrative frieze, not dissimilar from the concept of the books which existed in those times (books were not bound as they are now, but were a continuous scroll).
 An interesting note is that the scroll is made higher as it moves up the column in order to counteract the effect of perspective.
 Even if both columns have a commemorative and history-story telling purpose to them, the later of the two columns doesn’t follow a strict chronological order but rather places the most important events where they are most visible (closer to the ground).
 The base of the column was intended to hold the funerary remains of the emperor himself.

 The Triumphal Arch